daattali/beautiful-jekyll/_posts/2017-08-30-tale-of-two-diaries.md

 * If you stare at something for long enough, you understand it.
 Or at least you think you understand it.
 In fact, I recently realized that, operationally, differentiating between 'I understand' and 'I think I understand' is one crucial aspect of learning.
 * Seemingly distinct ideas might be connected.
 For example, I am now reading up about a [theory](https://www.quantamagazine.org/wormhole-entanglement-and-the-firewall-paradox-20150424/) that connects complexity theory in computer science to black holes.
 Appreciating the theory has greatly enhanced my respect for quantum gravity theorists.
 * You might have heard that Bangalore traffic is bad.
 It is not.
 It is disgustingly pathetic and has the capability of sucking the life out of you.
-Once, a 2-kilometre cab commmute took me almost half an hour!
+Once, a 2-kilometre cab commute took me almost half an hour!
 And this is very normal apparently.

 So much for Bangalore Diaries now.
 I promise to write more later.
 Onto something else.